skanderjeddi/SpotMyLyrics/README.md

 ### Prerequisites

-* All platforms: you'll need Java 14> and to have [Spotify](https://www.spotify.com) installed (although the software should work even with Java 8 after a proper recompilation).
+* All platforms: Java 14> and [Spotify](https://www.spotify.com) are required (although the software should work even with Java 8 after a proper recompilation).

-* Windows + Linux: you'll need to have Python 3 installed.
+* Windows + Linux: Python3 needs to be installed on your system.

-* macOS: no additional software needs to be installed.
+* macOS: no additional software is needed.

 ### Installing